Advertiser Disclosure

 Compatibility with TSA PreCheck: Clear can be used in conjunction with TSA PreCheck, allowing members to enjoy expedited identity verification and security screening for an even smoother travel experience.

-The Platinum Card® from American ExpressThe Business Platinum Card® from American ExpressAmerican Express® Green Card*, and Hilton Honors American Express Aspire Card offer up to a $199 statement credit towards CLEAR Plus (enrollment required).
+Platinum Card® from American ExpressThe Business Platinum Card® from American ExpressAmerican Express® Green Card*, and Hilton Honors American Express Aspire Card offer an annual statement credit towards CLEAR Plus (enrollment required).

 *The information regarding the American Express® Green Card was independently collected by Upgraded Points and not provided nor reviewed by the issuer.